The Bird Project

 Over the years 5179 different images of birds have been placed in cities on five continents: Gothenburg (2006), Berlin (2007), Tel Aviv (2008), Casablanca (2009), New York (2010), Reykjavik (2011), Madrid (2012), Malmö (2013), Rio de Janeiro (2014), Buenos Aires (2015), London (2016) Stockholm (2017), Copenhagen (2023) and Oslo (2023).

 The project is inspired by the monumental book: Birds of America by the ornithologist John James Audubon.
-Originally printed and published between 1827-1838, Birds of America contains life-size watercolours of North American birds, all reproduced from hand-engraved plates.
+Originally printed and published between 1827-1838.
+It contained life-size watercolours of all the North American birds, reproduced from hand-engraved plates.
 Since Audubon wanted to depict the birds in their natural size, each page measures 100×70 cm.
-As an homage, Berglin also made a monumental book with the same measurements as Audubon’s.
+As an homage, Berglin made a monumental book with the same measurements.
 It contains 60 images, weighs 21 kilos and comes with a custom made podium.

 Selected documentation from shows at Vasli Souza Gallery (Oslo), Thomassen Gallery (Gothenburg), Copenhagen Photo Festival, Center for Photography (Stockholm), Gustavsberg Photopark, Nordic Light Festival (Kristiansund), Ronneby Konsthall.